rusith/rusith.github.io/essays/httpproxy.md

 my requirements. some of my requirements was

 * Some endpoints or APIs are secured while others aren't
-* For the letter reason Gateway itself should manage tokens
+* For that reason Gateway itself should manage tokens
-* One token can be used to access all non secured endpoints
+* One token can be used to access all secured endpoints
 * Users should be authenticated using username and password

 Then i decided to do it my self without using an existing implementation. as a temporary solution.